zokradonh/kopano-docker/grapi-explorer/README.md

  3. Run `docker-compose up -d` and you will find the grapi-explorer at `http://your-fqdn:3000`.

 Future enhancement:
-To prevent the need to set `KOPANO_GRAPI_ALLOW_CORS=1` both the Grapi Explorer and Grapi should be served from the same domain (e.g. `https://your-fqdn:8443`).
+To prevent the need to set `KOPANO_GRAPI_ALLOW_CORS=1` both the Grapi Explorer and Kapi should be served from the same domain (e.g. `https://your-fqdn:8443`).
 Introducing an additional domain name could break, since Lets Encrypt would then try to fetch a certificate for said domain, which likely fails in most usage scenarios of this project.